TheGameBoi/Scrappy/README.md

 ## Roadmap Ideas

-1. Clean up the current theme and create a dark/light mode.
+1. Create and handle more items and resources in the JSON file.
-2. Create an idea suggestion feature.
+2. Clean up and create a more clean, scalable UI.
-3. Create and handle more items and resources in the JSON file.
+3. Implement social media and other links inside the app.

 ## Download